Comm, Media & Theatre-Media (CMTM)

 CMTM-350.
 Podcasting And Audio Documentary.
 3 Hours.

 This course will focus on the production of podcasts from conception to completion.
 Students will analyze and understand the history of the growing medium.
 They will learn basic audio production skills such as recording and mixing and then create their own podcast episode using digital audio tools.
 Students will develop interviewing and storytelling skills to compose stories with dialogue, ambient sound, and music.
-Students will learn from professionals in the industry and examine how podcasts are promoted to reach niche or mass audiences.
+Students will learn from professionals in the industry and examine how podcasts are promoted to reach niche and/or mass audiences.

 CMTM-360.
 Advanced Video Production.
 3 Hours.